vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 [^andersonObservationBoseEinsteinCondensation1995]: Anderson, M. H., Ensher, J. R., Matthews, M. R., Wieman, C. E., & Cornell, E. A. (1995).
 Observation of Bose-Einstein Condensation in a Dilute Atomic Vapor.
 Science, 269(5221), 198–201. [https://doi.org/10.1126/science.269.5221.198](https://doi.org/10.1126/science.269.5221.198)

-In this class, we simulate a Bose-Einstein condensate in 1, 2 and 3 dimensions using the Gross-Pitaevski equation.
+In this class, we simulate a Bose-Einstein condensate in 1, 2 and 3 dimensions using the Gross-Pitaevski equation (GPE).

 ```python
 file: comfit/models/bose_einstein_condensate.py